njkremer/SqliteORM/README.md

 ## Recent Updates

-03/12/13 log4J Support - Added by [shortstuffsushi](https://github.com/shortstuffsushi)
+* *03/12/13* - log4J Support - Added by [shortstuffsushi](https://github.com/shortstuffsushi)
-10/11/12 Added support for creating an object with associated objects.
+* *10/11/12* - Added support for creating an object with associated objects.
-09/29/12 Added in basic support for "faulting" object relationships.
+* *09/29/12* - Added in basic support for "faulting" object relationships.
+See [wiki](https://github.com/njkremer/SqliteORM/wiki/Object-faulting) for more info.
+ * (Non-Android only right now, android support coming later)
-08/13/12 Support has now been added for One-To-Many relationships.
+* *08/13/12* - Support has now been added for One-To-Many relationships.
+See [wiki](https://github.com/njkremer/SqliteORM/wiki/Relationships) for more info.

 ## Quicklinks:
 * [API JavaDoc](http://njkremer.github.com/SqliteORM/javadoc/)